ruziniuuuuu/ME5413_Final_Project_Group10/report_typ/main.typ

 #figure(
 image("assets/mapping/pcd_to_map.png", width: 80%),
-caption: [Pcd TO Map Launch File],
+caption: [Pcd To Map Launch File],
 ) <fig:pcd_to_map>

 Additionally, the _flag_pass_through_ was set to 1, which selects the points outside of the specified height range.
 This helps to remove unwanted points, such as those belonging to buildings or other tall structures, and focus on the desired regions of interest.